 - For the first layer of frosting, pipe small rosettes along the outer borders using the #22 tip.

-- Repeat with a second layer of frosting using the #1M tip, creating one large rosette.
+- Repeat with a second layer of frosting using the #1M tip.
+Start piping in the centre of the cupcake and work up and around the first layer of frosting while creating one large rosette.

 - Top with your favourite coloured sprinkles, serve and enjoy.